montana-ua/docker-zookeeper/README.md

 docker run -d -e JVMFLAGS="-XmsYOUR_HEAP_SIZE -XmxYOUR_HEAP_SIZE" --network host --name <YOUR_CONTAINER_NAME> intropro/zookeeper:3.4.9
 ```

-*Example how to launch a zookeeper conrainer with heap size 2GB*
+*Example how to launch a zookeeper container with heap size 2GB*
 ```
 docker run -d -e JVMFLAGS="-Xms2G -Xmx2G" --network host --name zookeeper intropro/zookeeper:3.4.9
 ```

 ####Start with  JMX Port
-If you need to collect zookeeper statistics via JMX, then you can run a zookeeper container with JMXPORT option.
+If you need to collect the zookeeper statistics via JMX, then you can run a zookeeper container with JMXPORT option.
 ```
 docker run -d -e JMXPORT=YOUR_JMX_PORT --network host --name <YOUR_CONTAINER_NAME> intropro/zookeeper:3.4.9
 ```
 Please note that you can give the "java.net.UnknownHostException" error if your host haven't PTR record.
 To avoid this exception I strongly recommned to run a container on a host with PTR record (PTR record resolves the IP address to a domain/hostname).
 If it's imposible you can apply the workaround and add "IPDDARESS HOSTNAME" record into your /etc/hosts file.

-*Example how to add "IPDDARESS HOSTNAME" record into your /etc/hosts file (permorm the command below with root privilages)*
+*Example how to add "IPDDARESS HOSTNAME" record into your /etc/hosts file (perform the command below with root privilages)*
 ```
 echo "$(ip route get 8.8.8.8 | head -1 | sed 's/.*src //g') $(hostname)" >> /etc/hosts
 ```

-*Example how to launch a zookeeper conrainer with JMX port*
+*Example how to launch a zookeeper container with JMX port*
 ```
 docker run -d -e JMXPORT=9999 --network host --name zookeeper intropro/zookeeper:3.4.9
 ```

 ####Use an own configuration file
-You must pull a zookeeper config template from the GitHub, create configuration folder and unpack the configuration files into created folder, before run a zookeeper container with an own configuration file.
+You must pull a zookeeper config template from the GitHub, create a configuration folder and unpack the configuration files into created folder, before run a zookeeper container with an own configuration file.
 ```
 cd /tmp
 git clone https://github.com/intropro/zookeeper-docker.git